khofstadter/enhancingaudiodescription.com/_pages/media.md

     <br></div>
     </article>-->
   <h2>All Videos</h2>
-  <p>This section contains a list of blog posts featuring our videos.</p>
+  <p>This section contains a list of blog posts featuring our videos.
+The videos are best experienced over headphones.</p>

   <div class="row animate">
     {% if site.posts.size > 0 %}